|3-day former Celtics reunion tour ends in Brooklyn||12.13.13 at 8:40 am ET|

 Motivation: Two of the Celtics most scorned by Doc’s departure, Green and Bass, came to play against their former coach.
 When Rivers left, admitting an unwillingness to go through another rebuilding process, that had to sting for the players left on the roster.
 Bass tallied his second double-double of the season in as many nights, and Green netted 20 points for the first time this month, including this monster dunk.

-Defense: Through three quarters, the Celtics held the Clippers to 66 points on 43.1 percent shooting (40.9% in the first and 40.0% in the second), staying within two when the C’s themselves were shooting just 39.1 percent from the field.
+Defense: Through three quarters, the Celtics held the Clippers to 66 points on 43.1 percent shooting (40.9 percent in the first and 40.0 in the second), staying within two when the C’s themselves were shooting just 39.1 percent from the field.
 Los Angeles came into the game shooting 46.5 percent on the season and scoring 105.1 points per 100 possessions, both top-five marks in the league.
-Unfortunately, the aggressive defense led to 17 personal fouls and 34 free throws for L.A. (as opposed to 19 free throws for the C’s).
+Unfortunately for Boston, the aggressive defense led to 17 personal fouls and 34 free throws for Los Angeles (as opposed to 19 free throws for the C’s).

 |Celtics pay video tribute to Doc Rivers||at 8:26 pm ET|